 Three semester hours or 4.5 quarter hours of biochemistry and physiology lecture

-One semester or one quarter (minimum of two semester hours/three quarter hours) of each of the following:
+One semester or one quarter (minimum of 2 semester hours/3 quarter hours) of each of the following:

 Courses in cell biology, molecular biology, genetics, solid art, business administration or personal finance, histology, and medical terminology are strongly recommended but not required.
-Likewise, a minor in anthropology, psychology, sociology, or Spanish is strongly encouraged.
 All incoming dental students must be familiar with computer usage.